Nerdmaster/ruby-irc-yail/README.md

 For the nitty-gritty, you can see all this stuff in the [Net::YAIL docs](http://ruby-irc-yail.nerdbucket.com/) page, as well as more complete documentation about the system.
-For a complete bot, check out the IRCBot source code.
+For a complete bot, check out the IRCBot source code as well as the various examples found in the github project or in the gem's examples directory.
 Below is just a very simple example:

     require 'rubygems'
     require 'net/yail'